f-corvaro/CPP/CPP00/README.md

 6. **Type Safety and Strong Typing**: C++ enforces stricter type checking and provides stronger type safety compared to C. This helps catch errors at compile time and improves code reliability.

-7. **Inline Functions**: C++ supports inline functions, which can be defined inside the class definition (not allowed for 42 guidelines).
+7. **Inline Functions**: C++ supports inline functions, which can be defined inside the class definition.
 Inline functions are expanded at the point of call, reducing function call overhead.
 C does not support inline functions natively.

 8. **Exception Handling**: C++ provides built-in support for exception handling using `try`, `catch`, and `throw` keywords.
 This allows developers to write robust code that can handle runtime errors gracefully.
 C does not have built-in exception handling.